MYTHOLOGY REINTERPRETED IN MODERN AND CONTEMPORARY ART

-London's Mazzoleni Gallery links antiquity and the present by bringing together the work of three great figures of Italian art and a contemporary Mexican artist: Giorgio De Chirico, Salvo, Giulio Paolini and Jorge Méndez Blake.
+The Mazzoleni gallery in London establishes a link between Antiquity and the present by bringing together the works of three great figures of Italian art and a contemporary Mexican artist: Giorgio De Chirico, Salvo, Giulio Paolini and Jorge Méndez Blake.

-For thirty-five years, the Mazzoleni Gallery, based in Turin and London, has offered a rich and wide-ranging view of post-war and contemporary Italian art.
-To celebrate its tenth anniversary in the English capital, the institution continues to present museum-caliber exhibitions.
-"Mythology Reinterpreted" sheds new light on the vision of three great artists whose work remains as much a historical reference as a timeless source of inspiration.
+For thirty-five years, the Mazzoleni Gallery, based in Turin and London, has offered a rich and comprehensive perspective on post-war and contemporary Italian art.
+To celebrate its tenth anniversary in the English capital, the institution continues to present museum-quality exhibitions.
+“Mythology Reinterpreted” sheds new light on the vision of three major artists whose works remain both historical touchstones and a timeless source of inspiration.

 THE INFLUENCE OF THE PAST ON THE PRESENT

-The exhibition invites the viewer on a secular journey through a series of Roman archaeological objects.
-Giorgio De Chirico invites us to probe the enigmas of time and existence through the representation of key elements of ancient civilizations.
-Salvo constructs this same dialogue with antiquity, notably with his painting Una sera (2001), featuring columns immersed in a hypersaturated imaginary landscape.
-As for Giulio Paolini, the 84-year-old artist proposes an introspective exploration of art history.
-His sculpture L'altra figura (1983), made up of two Greco-Roman heads and fragments of a third in ruins, explores the mystery, absence, melancholy and nostalgia of the past.
+The exhibition invites the viewer on a journey through the ages via a series of Roman archaeological objects.
+Giorgio De Chirico invites us to explore the enigmas of time and existence through the representation of key elements of ancient civilizations.
+Salvo constructs this same dialogue with Antiquity, notably with his painting Una sera (2001), depicting columns immersed in a hypersaturated, imaginary landscape.
+As for Giulio Paolini, the 84-year-old artist offers an introspective exploration of art history.
+His sculpture L'altra figura (1983), composed of two Greco-Roman heads and fragments of a third, ruined one, explores mystery, absence, melancholy, and nostalgia for the past.

-Their approach is thus put into context with contemporary works by Jorge Méndez Blake (1974-).
-This Mexican visual artist explores the relationship between language, text, literary history and ancient architecture as a space for reflection and collective dialogue.
-A case in point is his magnificent painting Amphitheater Reconstruction (We Sit, We Listen, We Discuss) VI (2023), created in pencil on paper.
-Here, he explores the evolving image of the amphitheater as "the birthplace of poetry and a symbol of the potential of communal discourse", where people sit, listen and actively participate.
+Their approach is thus contextualized with the contemporary works of Jorge Méndez Blake (1974-).
+The Mexican visual artist explores the relationships between language, text, literary history, and ancient architecture as a space for reflection and collective dialogue.
+His magnificent painting, Amphitheater Reconstruction (We Sit, We Listen, We Discuss) VI (2023), created in pencil on paper, exemplifies this.
+Here, he explores the evolving image of the amphitheater as a "birthplace of poetry and a symbol of the potential for communal discourse," where individuals sit, listen, and can actively participate.

 © Courtesy of the Artist.